charlescc9/RoboND-Kinematics-Project/writeup.md

              alpha5: -pi / 2, a5: 0, d6: 0,
              alpha6: 0, a6: 0, d7: 0.303, q7: 0}
 ```
-I then defined all the transform matrices between adjacent frames,
+I then defined all the transform matrices between adjacent frames, using
-again using John J. Craig's modified DH convention (and substituting in
+John J. Craig's modified DH convention and substituting in
-the corresponding values from the DH parameter table):
+the corresponding values from the DH parameter table:
 ```
     T0_1 = Matrix([[cos(q1), -sin(q1), 0, a0],
                    [sin(q1) * cos(alpha0), cos(q1) * cos(alpha0), -sin(alpha0), -sin(alpha0) * d1],